His Dark Materials: Television

 In November 2015, the BBC commissioned a television adaptation of His Dark Materials.
 The eight-part adaptation had a planned premiere date in 2017.
-In April 2017, writer Jack Thorne told the Radio Times that the series was still in pre-production.
-"It's at an exciting point where we're just … trying to work out what works", and that he wanted to ensure that they were being loyal to the books.
 By July 2018, Dafne Keen had been provisionally cast as Lyra Belacqua, Ruth Wilson as Marisa Coulter, James McAvoy as Lord Asriel, Lin-Manuel Miranda as Lee Scoresby and Clarke Peters as the Master of Jordan College.
 The series received its premiere in London on 15 October 2019.
 Broadcast began on BBC One in the United Kingdom and in Ireland on 3 November and on HBO in the United States on 4 November 2019.
 In 2020 the second series of His Dark Materials began streaming on BBC One in the United Kingdom on 8 November and on HBO Max in the United States on 16 November.
+The third and final eight-episode series premiered first on HBO on 5 December 2022, and on 18 December 2022 in the UK.

 Audiobooks

 Random House produced unabridged audiobooks of each His Dark Materials novel, read by Pullman, with parts read by actors including Jo Wyatt, Steven Webb, Peter England, Stephen Thorne and Douglas Blackwell.
+Penguin Audio has produced subsequent audiobook versions of the trilogy, read by Ruth Wilson.

+Graphic novels

+A series of graphic novels was produced by French writer Stephane Melchior, the first one adapting Northern Lights and released in 2017 and illustrated by Clement Obrerie.
+The second volume, adapting The Subtle Knife was released in 2020 and illustrated by Thomas Gilbert.